sgurungp/sgurungp.github.io/docs/_posts/2024-06-19-pchygiene.md

 ## Hardware
-I admit it, I'm cheap.
 There is always a temptation to spend a lot of money on a dream laptop.
 But that power would sit idle most of the time.
 I'm not training AI models every day of the week, and anyway, when I need that sort of horsepower I can fire up what I need in the cloud for exactly as long as I need it.